Slickplan

 Regularly updating your sitemap submissions on search platforms is recommended to ensure that your website’s new pages are promptly indexed.

 Sitemaps play a crucial role in website navigation and SEO.
-Whether it’s aiding search engines in indexing your website, like an XML sitemap does, or enhancing the user experience, like the HTML flavor, a well-crafted sitemap is a key tool in the digital arena.
+Whether it’s helping search engines locate and index your site’s pages, like an XML sitemap does, or enhancing UX, as an HTML sitemap does, a sitemap is a key tool in the digital arena.

 Design user-friendly sites with Slickplan